vwheatle/SystemsProgramming-WarmUp/warmUp.md

 > Create a file containing a C function that prints the message "Hello, world!".
 Create a separate file containing the main program which calls this function.
 Compile and link the resulting program, calling it `hw`.

 I'm a bit of a newbie to this kinda stuff.
-At the very least I now know about `gcc -c` (to make an object without immediately linking and turning it into an executable) and `objdump` (to inspect an object file's contents, here using `-t` to filter to just the symbol list inside the object file).
+At the very least I now know about `gcc -c` (to make an object without immediately linking and turning it into an executable) and ~~`objdump` (to inspect an object file's contents, here using `-t` to filter to just the symbol list inside the object file)~~ `nm` to print (the list of symbols inside an object file).

 ### `08a-libhelloworld.c`